 - Physical tantric union practice (and Tibetan medicine) views the body in terms of its biological essences, channels and subtle energies.
-So, regardless of one’s personal views, a transgender woman/man would not be considered a woman/man in that particular context and a same-sex relation would not be suitable (or possible) in that context.
+So, regardless of one’s personal views, a transgender woman/man would not be considered a woman/man in that particular context and a same-sex union would not be suitable (or possible) in that context.

 - Monastics are forbidden from all sexual relations undertaken out of sexual desire.
 A monastic can engage in male-female tantric physical union (without breaching the celibacy vow) only if they have abandoned all desire and attachment and are able to withhold ejaculation at the point of orgasm/emission and bring it back up to the crown chakra.
 Such practitioners are very rare and so union practices for monastics are generally not permissible.

-For that reason, the male-female union in Tantra/Vajrayana is perfectly valid and can withstand any politically correct notions of homophobic, heteronormative bias or discrimination.
+For that reason, the male-female union in Tantra/Vajrayana is perfectly valid and can withstand any politically correct notions of homophobic, transphobic, heteronormative bias or discrimination.
 Tantra is a highly disciplined practice based on vows and commitments, it was never meant to be a tool for hedonistic pleasures and thus, a further cause of suffering.
 After all, genuine tantric unions (undertaken for the sake of attaining enlightenment) are supposed to be free of attachment to sex and worldly pleasures, so why would the attractiveness or sexual inclinations of the person (based on dualistic desire and superficial, gross physical characteristics) be relevant in such unions in any case?
 That is not to say that sexual desire, romantic love and lust have no part to play in such unions, they do in terms of arousing the energy of bliss that is transmuted.
 For example, a butch lesbian could do union practice with an effeminate, homosexual man (based on their biology) and it should be absolutely fine.
 However, they may struggle to arouse the sexual energy needed to ‘fire’ the practice if there is no real attraction there.
 If anyone thinks otherwise, it is because they do not understand the fundamental purpose and point of physical tantric union practice, which has very little to do with sexual inclinations and worldly orgasm and everything to do with giving others bliss, love, compassion and attaining enlightenment.

 May this article be of benefit in helping myself and all beings to attain the ultimate union of bliss-emptiness and transcending all dualistic distinctions of self and other, male and female, black and white!